sgjava/c3l/README.md

 0x9000-0x9fff in bank 2 is also considered character ROM.

 ### How to rip sprites and create loadable libraries
 To make life simple I'll show one way to rip sprites from C64 games.
+In this example we'll use Action Replay v6 cartridge and Wizard of Wor disk.
+The sprite demo expects 12 sprites in the following sequence.
+Three sprites for left, right, up and down or 12 sprites total.
+This is how we will save them off and build a single sprite library file.
 * `sudo apt install cc1541`
-* `cd ~/eclipse-workspace/c3l/resources`
+* `cd ~/eclipse-workspace/c3l/resources/sprites`
 * `cc1541 sprites.d64`
 * `x64`
     * Preferences, settings, Peripheral devices, Drive, Drive 9, CBM 1541-II, Close